thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 {% endraw %}
 {% endhighlight %}

 `ActivatedRoute` comes with a `params` property which is an `Observable`.
 To access the contact id, all we have to do is to subscribe to the parameters `Observable` changes.
-Let's say we have a `ContactsService` that takes an `Observable<number|string>` and emits a contact object.
+Let's say we have a `ContactsService` that takes a number and returns an observable that emits a contact object.
 Here's what that could look like:

 {% highlight js %}